Blissgig/Easy-Road-3D-ECS-Traffic/README.md

-Dec 11th, 2019.
+Dec 12th, 2019.
 There is an issue because I do not currently use ConnectionIndex in my model.
-I am working this out now.
-However I am going on holiday on the 13th.
-Fingers crossed I will get it done before then.
+However I am going on holiday tomorrow so this will have to wait.

 -------------------------
 This code is designed for a hover car game I am creating.
 Because I wanted to have autos at multiple heights ("Levels") and wanted the scene to feel filled with autos, not just one or two, hear and there.
 I am also creating this game for VR, so frame rate is a REAL concern.